 John Marley and Gena Rowlands Faces movie images: Continental Distributing.

-“Faces Movie Review: John Cassavetes’ Landmark + Long-Winded Dysfunctional Marriage Drama” last updated in January 2021.
+“Faces Movie (1968) Review: Cassavetes’ Landmark + Long-Winded Dysfunctional Marriage Drama” last updated in March 2021.